geltz/ComfyUI-geltz/README.md

 **CLIP NegPip+**

-Allows using negative weights in positive cond. nonlinear damping on the weights.
+Allows using negative weights in positive cond with nonlinear damping on the weights.

 Negative weights use stable `-1.0 / (1.0 + abs(weight))` which asymptotically approaches -1.0.